altocodenl/tagaway/readme.md

    - server: rename b to rq.body throughout
    - server: get rid of thu entries, use id of piv + suffix
    - admin: add set of users for fast access rather than scanning db
-   - server: script to rename username
    - other: set automatic backup from Google Drive to altofile
 --------------
 - large tasks
+   - use ids to refer to users, rather than usernames
    - improve query performance
       - server/client: rethink need for refreshQuery field, if we are constantly updating the query.
       - server: improve performance of sorting within lua